 I began my career in food by writing a modest food blog, Meals with Midgi.
 This started as a fun option to share my Alaskan adventures, cooking tips, and recipes with my friends and family.
 The blog gathered a following and soon it was picked up by one of our local papers, Capital City Weekly.

 My day job was managing the visitors centers and volunteer staff for Travel Juneau, the city’s destination marketing organization.
-After four years of employment there, I combined my knowledge of the industry and my passion for all things food and created Juneau Food Tours.
+After four years of employment there, I combined my knowledge of the industry and my passion for all things food and created Juneau Food Tours in Alaska.
 The rest, as they say, is delicious history.

-I have worked diligently to tell the culinary story of Alaska, especially Juneau, as it is my home.
-I believe we have chefs and food sources that are unequaled in other parts of the United States and that we offer a culinary experience that is unique.
+Juneau is my home and I have worked diligently to tell the culinary story of Alaska and especially Juneau.
+We have chefs and food sources that are unequaled in other parts of the United States and that we offer a culinary experience that is unique.
 For example, Juneau has a chef that is a two-time James Beard nominee, as well as a chef that is Michelin star trained.
 Pretty impressive for a land-locked city with only 32,000 residents.
 What we bring to the table, if you’ll pardon the pun, is the inherent tie to the land, sea, and communities of our state.
 I firmly believe Alaska is a dining destination and worth traveling to for the food experience.

 I strongly encourage memberships in trade organizations.
 WFTA offers the opportunity to network and collaborate with industry colleagues and leaders.
 Our industry is relatively young when one considers how many people think about what they will eat when they travel.
 The food tour industry is less than 20 years old, yet sharing a meal with someone goes back eons.
 Being a part of a unified voice helps us tell our story together.
 A collective voice is an effective voice.